 A Christmas Carol (1984 TV Movie)

-Ebenezer Scrooge: [to the Ghost of Christmas Future] Good Spirit, your nature intercedes for me and pities me.
+Ebenezer Scrooge: [to the Ghost of Christmas Yet To Come] Good Spirit, your nature intercedes for me and pities me.
 Assure me that I may yet change these shadows, by an altered life.
 I will honour Christmas in my heart, and try to keep it all the year.
 I will live in the Past, the Present, and the Future.
 The spirits of all Three shall strive within me!
 I will not shut out the lessons that they teach!
 Tell me that I may sponge the writing from this stone!

 Ebenezer Scrooge: [after Present shows him a starving homeless family] Why do you show me this?
 What has it to do with me?